AnnaToschi/ventilator-control/README.md

 ---
 Copyright © 2020 Bernardo Carvalho, All rights reserved.

-but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+"Air for All Portugal  is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the LICENCE.md for more details.